orlox/orlox.github.io/teaching.md

 - [Part 3](../assets/docs/2022/GW_part3.pdf): GWs from compact binaries
 - [Part 4](../assets/docs/2022/GW_part4.pdf): Parameter estimation
 - [Part 5](../assets/docs/2022/GW_part5.pdf): Astrophysics of observed GW sources

+### MESA tutorials

+I have contributed in different capacity to the summer schools of the MESA software instrument, being a lecturer twice.
+Owing to changes in MESA these tutorials will not easily work in modern versions of the code, but can be useful as reference material.

+- MESA summer school 2017: Official website [here](https://mesastar.org/summer-school-2017/agenda.html).
+I contributed a tutorial on rotation in binary systems, lab files and presentation available [here](https://zenodo.org/records/5565258).
+- MESA summer school 202: Official website [here](https://mesastar.org/summer-school-2022/).
+I contributed a tutorial on rotation in binary systems, lab files and presentation available [here](https://orlox.github.io/mesa2022_hmxb/).

 ### Ordinary differential equations